alexanderglemme/QuickLit-PP4/README.md

 1. **Start a Study Group**: As a user, I want to be able to create a study group for a specific course, project or subject and interact with multiple users simultaniously.

+    **_Tasks:_**

+      - Design and implement the form for users to create study groups.
+      - Create a DB model to store study group information (members, group name etc.).
+      - Implement the frontend and backend logic to handle the creation of a new study group and save it to the database.
+      - Implement fthe frontend and backend logic to both send and recieve messages in real time.

 2. **Delete Study Groups**: As a user, I want to be able to delete a study group after it has expired its usefullness.

+    **_Tasks:_**

+      - Add a delete group button and delete functionality to the study group page.
+      - Implement the frontend and backend logic to delete the study group from DB.

 3. **Add new users to a Study Group**: As a user, I want to be able to add a new member to the study group.

+    **_Tasks:_**

+      - Design and implement a UI to allow users to add new members to a study group.
+      - Implement the frontend and backend logic to handle the addition of new members to the study group.

-4. **Post Messages and Discussions**: As a user, I want to be able to post messages and engage in discussions within a study group.
+4. **Post Messages and have Discussions**: As a user, I want to be able to post messages and engage in discussions within a study group.

+    **_Tasks:_**

+      - Design and implement a messaging or discussion feature within study groups.
+      - Implement the frontend and backend logic to handle the posting and retrieval of messages within a study group.

 5. **Receive Notifications**: As a user, I want to be able to receive notifications about new study group messages.

+    **_Tasks:_**

+      - Implement a notification system in the inbox to notify users about new study group messages.

 # Testing
 Testing is an essential part of ensuring the functionality and stability of a Django project.
 As of now only manual testing has been performed, even though it is recommended to also incorporate automated tests for more comprehensive coverage.
 Here are the tests that have been conducted so far: